jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I add a test for both cases
+I will add a test for both cases

 .. code-block:: python